1005 N. Marion St.

 3. Detention hearings, where a judge has to decide whether a child should be held.

-4. Shelter hearings – when a judge has to decide whether to remove a child from the home.
+4. Shelter hearings – when a judge decides whether to remove a child from the home.

 5. Hearings on petitions for temporary injunctions – relating to the safety of an individual.
 (Beginning April 6, 2020, all violence injunction hearings in Pinellas were to be held in Courtroom One at the County Justice Center in Clearwater).